gerardlemetayerc/zabbix-microsoft365-monitoring/README.md

 You must create an Azure AD application with following permissions :
 * *Organization.Read.All* (granted as application)
-    * Supervision for Azure AD synchronzation and licences
+    * Supervision for Azure AD synchronization and licences
 * *ServiceHealth.Read.All* (granted as application)
     * Supervision for service healths